steveloughran/engineering-proposals/refactoring-s3a.md

 Most of these are different enough they could be split up into separate groups.
 However, it is probably too late to do that without making backporting a nightmare.
 *This does not mean we should make it worse*.

-At the very least, new utils can be partitioned into their own class by function.
+At the very least, new utils can be partitioned into their own class by purpose.

 # Proposed: Three layers: Two Model, one View, "Operations"